Believe it or not, we all have a baker inside us, and our sourdough calculator is just the tool to bring out and practice your baking skills.

 Based on the amount of flour you are using, the calculator will calculate the amount of hydration, starter, and salt.

 Baking usually has specific mixing ratios for different ingredients for the baked good to come out perfect and as desired.
+And for you to have a better idea, we suggest taking a look at our mixing ratio calculator.

 How to calculate starter for sourdough?